 What if I am partially vaccinated?

-Please complete your vaccination series to become fully vaccinated.
-Complete the online form to enter your current status and you will be contacted about next steps.
+Please complete your vaccination series to become up to date.
+Complete the online form to enter your current status.
+Once you are up to date resubmit the online form and upload a copy of your vaccine card.
 If you have questions email firstname.lastname@example.org.

 General Vaccine Questions